 Mallorca is the biggest of the Spanish Balearic Islands in the Mediterranean.
 The island has one million inhabitants half of which live in Palma.
 The other Balearic Islands are Ibiza, Menorca and Formentera.

-Air connections to Mallorca are excellent and driving in Mallorca is safe and easy.
-The two languages of Mallorca are Catalan and Spanish and English is widely spoken.
+Air connections to Mallorca are excellent and driving on the island safe and easy.
+The two languages are Catalan and Spanish and English is widely spoken.

 More Posts about Mallorca